A glossy, garlicky broccoli pasta with tender florets, a little heat, and a silky sauce that clings to every bite.

 Leftover Strategy

 Store leftovers in an airtight container for up to 3 days.
-Reheat gently with a splash of water to loosen the sauce, or serve the pasta with Miso-Lime Glazed Salmon.
+Reheat gently with a splash of water to loosen the pasta, then finish with extra Parmesan or lemon if needed.

 Make It Yours